Korean Journalists' Union

 The Korean Journalists' Union (Korean: 조선기자동맹) is a North Korean organization for journalists.
-Founded on 11 October 1946. it is a member of the Democratic Front for the Reunification of Korea.
+Founded on 11 October 1946.
 It is considered an important institution of the country.
 Membership is mandatory for all North Korean journalists.
 The union is led by its central committee.
 It is based in the capital, Pyongyang.
 The union has published its journal, Journalists' Anthology (기자작품집) since 1960.

 The union was a member of the now-defunct International Organization of Journalists.

 Spokesman of the Korean Friendship Association, Alejandro Cao de Benós, was certified an honorary journalist of the union in 2008.